evykassirer/notes/cs350/notes.md

 - note there are two reads in a row between teh open(bar) function and read() funciton - this isn't really inefficient because the memory is most likley cached

 ###Files and File Systems slides 39-48

+##Dec 3

+Note: we are not doing the last section (interproccess communication) at all - will not be tested

+back to skipped slides

+###Files and File Systems slides 9-18

+###Files and File Systems slides 49-